rasm1/Reeltalk-api/README.md

 - [GitHub](https://github.com/) was used to save and store the files for the website.
 - [GitHub Projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects) have been used for Agile sprint planning and task tracking.
 - [Heroku](https://www.heroku.com) was used to deploy the application.
+- [Render](https://render.com) After technical difficulties with Heroku, render was used to deploy the project.
 - [VSCode](https://code.visualstudio.com) was used as IDE.
 - [Code Insitute Database Maker](https://dbs.ci-dbs.net/) PostgreSQL database hosting for this project
 - [remove.bg](https://www.remove.bg/upload) was used to remove the background from displayed images.